brave/browser-laptop/docs/debugging.md

 The code which runs in the main process is inside of the `app` directory.

+Calls to `console.log` and related functions go into the terminal you did `npm start` from.

+Unlike with the renderer process, since the main process isn't using webpack dev server, you will need to manually restart the app to see your changes.

 ## Debugging Content

 Content is the web page which is loaded.
 You can open the loaded content dev tools using `Command+Shift+I` on OS X or `Control+Shift+I` on Windows.

+If you'd like to see code run on each page load, you can edit `app/content/webviewPreload.js`.

+Calls to `console.log` and related functions go into the per page dev tools console mentioned above.